worldbank/GEEST/README.md

 6. Select the CRS from the list and click "OK".

-7. Set your preferred out raster output resolution in meters squared.
+7. Set your preferred output raster output resolution in meters squared.

 ### <a name="indivdual-tab"></a>4.2 INDIVIDUAL TAB